 At one point, God gave me the grace of knowing just how deceived I’d become by false philosophies and belief systems.
 I came to accept in my heart that, just as the bible says, Jesus is the “Way, the Truth and the Life”.
 I finally understood why Jesus died on the cross for us.
 One evening, I became painfully aware of how sinful my life had become, how I rejected God’s ways.
 It hit me like a ton of bricks and I cried like a baby, telling God how sorry I was.
 It was a real prodigal son moment for me and to this day that story in the Gospel of Luke means a lot to me.

 My decision to become a follower of Christ has made a massive impact on my life.
 It gives every aspect of my life meaning and purpose.
 I’ve learned that God’s grace is as essential as the air we breathe.
 I believe that we were created out of love and that the way we live our lives on this earth demonstrate our true nature. i.e. whether we live according to God’s plan for humanity or we follow our own selfish desires.

-I’ve learned that a life of prayer is absolute essential to keep us connected with God’s grace and I know from experience that if I stop praying, I start to fall off the wagon.
-I’ve also had countless prayers answered, it’s amazing.
+I’ve learned that a life of prayer is absolute essential to keep us connected with God’s grace and I know from experience that if I stop praying, I start to slip off the wagon, stray from the “narrow path”.
+I’ve also had countless prayers answered to what seemed like hopeless situations, it’s amazing.

 Why am I writing all this?
 Basically I want to share the “Good News” with the world.
 We live in an age of deception.
 The bible warns about false messiahs and the fact that people would loose faith.
 We are constantly distracted from God by television, internet, gadgets, noise etc so we have no time left over for prayer.
 At the same time we are told that if we have the right car or house or look a certain way, we’ll be happy.
 So we chase things that have no lasting value.